 5 “If it pleases the king,” she said, “and if he regards me with favor and thinks it the right thing to do, and if he is pleased with me, let an order be written overruling the dispatches that Haman son of Hammedatha, the Agagite, devised and wrote to destroy the Jews in all the king’s provinces.
 6 For how can I bear to see disaster fall on my people?
 How can I bear to see the destruction of my family?”

-• Esther is super humble and respectful before the King [knowing his flaws]
+Esther is super humble and respectful before the King [knowing his flaws]

-• Throughout this book we see the principal of respect for God given authority
+Throughout this book we see the principal of respect for God given authority

-• She begs Xerxes that he must overrule the previous edict…for Her!
+She begs Xerxes that he must overrule the previous edict…for Her!

-• She makes it personal, her people, her family [care for brothers & sisters]
+She makes it personal, her people, her family [care for brothers & sisters]

-7 King Xerxes replied to Queen Esther and to Mordecai the Jew, “Because Haman attacked the Jews, I have given his estate to Esther, and they have impaled him on the pole he set up.
-8 Now write another decree in the king’s name in behalf of the Jews as seems best to you, and seal it with the king’s signet ring—for no document written in the king’s name and sealed with his ring can be revoked.”
+7 King Xerxes replied to Queen Esther and to Mordecai the Jew, “Because Haman attacked the Jews, I have given his estate to Esther, and they have impaled him on the pole he set up.8 Now write another decree in the king’s name in behalf of the Jews as seems best to you, and seal it with the king’s signet ring—for no document written in the king’s name and sealed with his ring can be revoked.”

-• In reply to Esther’s plea the king recounts what has already been done
+In reply to Esther’s plea the king recounts what has already been done

-• Xerxes had taken ‘The Signet Ring’ from Haman and gave it to Mordecai
+Xerxes had taken ‘The Signet Ring’ from Haman and gave it to Mordecai

-• Xerxes puts it in Mordecai’s hands to complete justice & protect God’s people
+Xerxes puts it in Mordecai’s hands to complete justice & protect God’s people

-• God moves the rulers of all nation to do HIS will [Ps.
+God moves the rulers of all nation to do HIS will [Ps.
 72:11 / Rom.
 13:4]

-• The previous edict / decree could not be revoked, they need to issue a new one
+The previous edict / decree could not be revoked, they need to issue a new one

-• She asked to change the rules…she could not see the big picture
+She asked to change the rules…she could not see the big picture

-• BUT God does see the big picture
+BUT God does see the big picture

-• HE made a way within the current authority structure
+HE made a way within the current authority structure

-• God’s people trust God to enact His will, even using flawed leaders & systems
+God’s people trust God to enact His will, even using flawed leaders & systems

 9 At once the royal secretaries were summoned—on the twenty-third day of the third month, the month of Sivan.
 They wrote out all Mordecai’s orders to the Jews, and to the satraps, governors and nobles of the 127 provinces stretching from India to Cush.
 These orders were written in the script of each province and the language of each people and also to the Jews in their own script and language.

-• Everything is like the previous orders [Deposing Vashti, Eliminating The Jews]
+Everything is like the previous orders [Deposing Vashti, Eliminating The Jews]

-• Everyone would get the new order
+Everyone would get the new order

 10 Mordecai wrote in the name of King Xerxes, sealed the dispatches with the king’s signet ring, and sent them by mounted couriers, who rode fast horses especially bred for the king.

-• Mordecai now speaks for the king!
+Mordecai now speaks for the king!

-• The sense of urgency is more intense: fastest means possible at that time
+The sense of urgency is more intense: fastest means possible at that time

 11 The king’s edict granted the Jews in every city the right to assemble and protect themselves; to destroy, kill and annihilate the armed men of any nationality or province who might attack them and their women and children, and to plunder the property of their enemies.

-• Since they couldn’t revoke the other edict, they counter acted it
+Since they couldn’t revoke the other edict, they counter acted it

-• The new decree could give the Jews a chance…authorize their use of force
+The new decree could give the Jews a chance…authorize their use of force

-• They would only kill ‘Armed Men’ who might attack them [self defense]
+They would only kill ‘Armed Men’ who might attack them [self defense]

-• The plunder aspect was to make would be attackers have something to lose
+The plunder aspect was to make would be attackers have something to lose

-• Mordecai is used to craft an edict that will give God maximum glory
+Mordecai is used to craft an edict that will give God maximum glory

 12 The day appointed for the Jews to do this in all the provinces of King Xerxes was the thirteenth day of the twelfth month, the month of Adar.
 13 A copy of the text of the edict was to be issued as law in every province and made known to the people of every nationality so that the Jews would be ready on that day to avenge themselves on their enemies.

-• Same day as the order allowing people to kill all jews and take their stuff
+Same day as the order allowing people to kill all jews and take their stuff

-• Everyone would be ready, but no one could attack early… no ‘sneak attack’
+Everyone would be ready, but no one could attack early… no ‘sneak attack’

-• Who were their enemies?
+Who were their enemies?
 Haman was an exiled Almaikite / Agagite

-• Perhaps others resented the Jews because they prospered in exile [Jer.
+Perhaps others resented the Jews because they prospered in exile [Jer.
 29:7]

 14 The couriers, riding the royal horses, went out, spurred on by the king’s command, and the edict was issued in the citadel of Susa.
 15 When Mordecai left the king’s presence, he was wearing royal garments of blue and white, a large crown of gold and a purple robe of fine linen.
 And the city of Susa held a joyous celebration.

-• Soon the rest of the Jews in Persia would be given ‘A Fighting Chance’
+Soon the rest of the Jews in Persia would be given ‘A Fighting Chance’

-• The king has set Mordecai up to be the ‘Prime Minister’ / head of government
+The king has set Mordecai up to be the ‘Prime Minister’ / head of government

-• He is a ‘Type’ similar to Joseph and Daniel [honored by GOD for their faith]
+He is a ‘Type’ similar to Joseph and Daniel [honored by GOD for their faith]

-• The core of this story is how Mordecai would not bow down to anyone but God
+The core of this story is how Mordecai would not bow down to anyone but God

-• Some Hebrew translators render Esther 2:5 ‘A unique Jew, Mordecai…’
+Some Hebrew translators render Esther 2:5 ‘A unique Jew, Mordecai…’

-• Similar to how Shadrach, Meshach, & Abednego. are described in Daniel 3:12
+Similar to how Shadrach, Meshach, & Abednego. are described in Daniel 3:12

 16 For the Jews it was a time of happiness and joy, gladness and honor.
 17 In every province and in every city to which the edict of the king came, there was joy and gladness among the Jews, with feasting and celebrating.
 And many people of other nationalities became Jews because fear of the Jews had seized them.

-• Party in Susa that day, celebrations would break out as the edict spreads
+Party in Susa that day, celebrations would break out as the edict spreads

-• This would make a great holiday to remember what God did to save them
+This would make a great holiday to remember what God did to save them

-• And others converted, seeing the God of the Jews rescue HIS people
+And others converted, seeing the God of the Jews rescue HIS people

-• God given maximum glory.
+God given maximum glory.
 God clearly displayed His power for His People

-• Like the parting of the Red Sea…
+Like the parting of the Red Sea…

-• He allowed for impending doom, and then Boom!
+He allowed for impending doom, and then Boom!
 Something only God could do

-• They didn’t fear the Jews, they feared their God…THE GOD of The Universe!
+They didn’t fear the Jews, they feared their God…THE GOD of The Universe!

 Biblical Principles & Personal Application: